Bhupesh-V/Bhupesh-V.github.io/_posts/2020-12-22-prettifying-json-files-using-bash-python-vim.md

 comments: true
 title: Prettifying JSON using Vim, Python & Bash
 description: How to format JSON files in Linux.
 Combining the power of Bash, Python and Vim to prettify JSON files without any external plugins
-tags: python bash linux vim
+tags: python shell linux vim
 ---